 The Israel National Defense College will serve as a leverage and focal point for the development of innovative knowledge and to challenge concepts for the I.D.F. and national security systems, as well as through the establishment of a research institution of high standard.
 It will maintain constant interaction with research and training institutions, in parallel systems both in Israel and abroad.
 Through this, it will aspire to attain significant attention among the government systems and as a result, influence its decisions.

-The Israel National Defense College will act to promote integrative concepts amongst the national security community in Israel, will continue to create a common language between the students and infuse culture and norms of thinking, responsibility and systemic cooperation.
+The Israel National Defense College will act to promote integrative concepts amongst the national security community in Israel, will continue to create a common language between the participants and infuse culture and norms of thinking, responsibility and systemic cooperation.

 The Objective